ChristianRM/ChristianRM/README.md

 and been gradually learning and applying new technologies on the projects ive worked on.
 I consider myself passionate about technology and software development with attention to detail and an analytical mindset.

-Im currently working as a web developer at <a href="https://www.go-sharp.ai/">Go-Sharp</a>.
 Feel free to connect or contact me if you have any questions.

 ### 🔧 Tools & Technologies